gedaipek/TechHive_Global_Project/README.md

 # Data Structure & Initial Checks

-Elist's database structure as seen below consists of four tables: orders, customers, order_status, geo_lookup, with a total row count of 108,127 records.
+TechHive Global's database structure as seen below consists of four tables: orders, customers, order_status, geo_lookup, with a total row count of 108,127 records.
 A description of each table is as follows:

 [Entity Relationship Diagram here]